Brock Hoffman: Dallas Cowboys

 On November 16, 2022, Hoffman was signed to the Dallas Cowboys practice squad.
 On December 29, he was elevated to the active roster from the practice squad.
 On January 21, 2023, he was elevated to the active roster from the practice squad, for the NFC Divisional Playoff game against the San Francisco 49ers.

 On January 23, 2023, he signed a reserve/future contract with the Cowboys.
 He was waived on August 29, and re-signed to the practice squad.
 He was elevated to the active roster during the first 3 weeks of the season.
 He started at center in place of Tyler Biadasz in the third game against the Arizona Cardinals.
 He was signed to the active roster on September 30.
 He started at right guard in place of Zack Martin in the season finale against the Washington Commanders, with the NFC East division title on the line.

 In 2024, he took over at right guard for an injured Zack Martin, in the fourth quarter in Week 10 against the Houston Texans.
 He contributed to solidify the team's offensive line play, after replacing the future Hall of Famer Martin in the starting lineup for the rest of the season, who had to undergo right ankle surgery and eventually decided to retire.
 In Week 14 against the Cincinnati Bengals, he took over the center position in the third quarter, after Cooper Beebe was ruled out with a concussion.
 In Week 15 against the Carolina Panthers, he remained the starter at center, while Beebe recovered from his injury.
 He returned to the starting right guard position for the remaining 3 games.
 He started the last 7 contests and contributed to Rico Dowdle becoming the first undrafted free agent in team history to rush for 1,000 rushing yards in a single-season.

+In 2025, he started six straight games at center in place of an injured Beebe, from Week 3 to Week 8.
+In the season finale against the New York Giants, he started at left guard after the Cowboys moved Tyler Smith to left tackle and T.J.
+Bass was placed on injured reserve with a knee injury.
+He appeared in 17 games with 7 starts.

+Pittsburgh Steelers

+On March 21, 2026, Hoffman signed with the Pittsburgh Steelers on a one-year contract.
+He reunited with head coach Mike McCarthy.